caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

       *{"numpy", "zarr-disk"}*, *optional*, *default = numpy*

-      Visibility and flag data is re-ordered from a MS row ordering into time-frequency windows ordered by baseline.
+      Visibility and flag data is re-ordered from an MS-row ordering into time-frequency windows ordered by baseline.
+Options are 'numpy' (if only a few scans worth of visibility data need to be re-ordered) and 'zarr-disk' (for larger data sizes, where re-ordering on disk, rather than in memory, is necessary).

     **mode**

       *{"auto", "manual"}*, *optional*, *default = auto*

-      If set to 'manual' it uses the flagging strategy in 'strategy' below.
-If set to 'auto' it uses the strategy in 'strategy_narrowband' in case of small bandwidth of the .MS file(s).
+      If mode is set to 'manual', Tricolour uses the flagging strategy set via 'strategy' below.
+If mode is set to 'auto', it uses the strategy in 'strategy_narrowband' in case of small bandwidth of the .MS file(s).

     **strategy**

       *str*, *optional*, *default = mk_rfi_flagging_calibrator_fields_firstpass.yaml*

-      Tricolour strategy file.
+      Name of the Tricolour strategy file.

     **strategy_narrowband**

       *str*, *optional*, *default = calibrator_mild_flagging.yaml*

-      Tricolour strategy file to be used for an MS with narrow bandwidth if mode = auto (see above).
+      Name of the Tricolour strategy file to be used for an MS with narrow bandwidth, if mode = 'auto' (see above).

   **tfcrop**